 A More Adventurous Life

 I’m an adventurer from Ireland and make outdoor documentaries about empowering stories and interesting places.
 I also take long walks from time to time and make videos about these journeys, while sharing the story behind my path from anxiety and disillusion to a life more adventurous.

 Scroll down for the story of “before” and FYI there’s a short bio with my trips at the bottom of this page.

 In 2013, Derek Cullen spent one year riding a bicycle through Africa, a journey of 12,000 kilometres through 11 countries.
 Following this trip, the Irish adventurer went on to hike 4,500 kilometres from Mexico to Canada on the Pacific Crest Trail before walking the Camino de Santiago in Spain.
-Most recently, Derek completed a 3,000 kilometre walk around Ireland and he is getting ready to walk “The Ireland Way” in June 2021.
+Most recently, Derek completed a 3,000 kilometre walk around Ireland before walking another 1,000km all the way down the middle of the country.

 The Pacific Crest Trail